opennukit/Nukit-Open-Upper-Room-UVGI/README.md

-# Nukit-Open-Upper-Room-UVGI
+# Nukit Open Upper Room UVGI
-Nukit Open Upper-Room UVGI (Ultraviolet Germicidal Irradiation) Fixtures are Open Hardware devices for researching and developing localized Upper-Room UVGI solutions.
+Nukit Open Upper-Room UVGI (Ultraviolet Germicidal Irradiation) fixtures are Open Hardware devices for researching and developing localized Upper-Room UVGI solutions.
 They are not a DIY project and should only be used with UVC lights by qualified professionals.
 If you would like to learn about Upper-Room UVGI you can use them with safe, readily available white lights and a lux meter.

 Qualified professionals will need a UVC meter that measures 254nm to 0.01 mW/cm2 resolution, a protective face shield that has UV blocking characteristics verified with that UVC meter, long sleeves, and lightweight gloves.